choderalab/nano-drugbank/README.md

-# QSAP-DrugBank
+# Self-Assemblers-of-DrugBank
-Quatitative Self-Assembly Prediction (QSAP) analysis of small molecule type drugs in DrugBank for their ability to form nanoparticles with indocyanine dyes.
+Cheminformatic analysis of small molecule type drugs in DrugBank for their ability to form nanoparticles with indocyanine dyes.

+## Contributor
+Mehtap Isik